senbiifx/TechnicalAssessment/README.md

 1.)
 Install <a href="https://maven.apache.org/install.html">Maven</a>.
 <br/>
 2.)
 Go to the project directory, then run <code> mvn test </code>.
 Maven will run the test and generate  the Junit execution report.
 Coverage report will be generated at <code>PROJECT_DIRECTORY\target\site\jacoco</code>

+## How to Run the Application
+Go to the application root directory then run `mvn spring-boot:run` <br/>
+Note:
+-> Customer Information is hardcoded in com.senebii.api.config.SessionInterceptor there is no implementation of login -> Product listing is mocked in com.senebii.api.product.ProductRepositoryMockData.java